hindu-comm/weblogs/manasataramgini/2013/09/2013-09-11_the-basis-for-philosophy-in-science-especially-biology-and-religion.md

 at its evolutionary history and not principles of engineering optimization.
 Beyond geometry, the only principles that explain evolutionary history are the Darwinian principles.
-Thus, when faced with a problem like *Plasmodium falciparum* malaria in Africa the solution arose in *Homo sapiens* in two major ways: 1) The hemoglobinß E6V (S or the sickle cell anemia allele); 2) The hemoglobinß E6K allele (C allele).
+Thus, when faced with a problem like *Plasmodium falciparum* malaria in Africa, the solution arose in *Homo sapiens* in two major ways: 1) The hemoglobinß E6V (S or the sickle cell anemia allele); 2) The hemoglobinß E6K allele (C allele).
 The S allele is by far the most widespread seen through much of